Watch college students fall off moving bus while celebrating ‘bus day’

 Tamil Nadu to form monitoring committee to address water crisis

-According to a tweet by ANI, college students climbed the bus to makr this day.
+According to a tweet by ANI, college students climbed the bus to mark this day.

 #WATCH College students in Chennai sit & climb on top of moving buses and hang from window bars of a bus during Bus Day celebrations, yesterday; Police detained 24 students in connection with the incident. pic.twitter.com/TI77ogTNxc— ANI (@ANI) June 18, 2019